 Dumbbells are must; they help with plenty of exercises.
 From strength training to cardio exercises, dumbbells act as a catalyst to these exercises.
 You need at least 3-5 sets of dumbbells in a range of weights to accommodate different exercises according to your physical strength.
 Dumbbells can help you work on multiple muscle groups like biceps/triceps, shoulders, chest, back, and legs.

-Warm up is the first thing you need to do before lifting weights and using the equipment.
+Warm-up is the first thing you need to do before lifting weights and using the equipment.
 From stretching your legs to doing push-ups, planks or performing yoga, whichever warm-up style you prefer, you need to do it with perfection.
 You might feel uncomfortable on a hard or plush surface.
-A yoga mat work for any workouts where you are lying down.
+A yoga mat works for any workouts where you are lying down.
 Moreover, they are easy to store as well.

 Jumping rope or skipping rope is the best way to get a cardiovascular workout.
 It is healthy and fun as well; your kids can try it too.
 If your home gym has limited storage space and you can’t bring in a lot of equipment, skipping ropes work the best.